matn7/CS-Notes/src/main/java/basic_java/Java11.md

     - Thread1 writes the value of 1 to its CPU cache.
     - Thread2 reads the value of counter from main memory and gets 0, rather than the latest value, which is 1.
 - This is where volatile variables came in.
 When we use a non-volatile variable the JVM doesn't guarantee when it writes and updated value back to main memory.
-But when we use a volatile variable, the JVM writes the value back to main memory immediately after a thread updates the value in its CPU cache.
+When we use a volatile variable, the JVM writes the value back to main memory immediately after a thread updates the value in its CPU cache.
 It also guarantees that every time a variable reads from a volatile variable, it will get the latest value.
 - If more than one thread can update the value of a volatile variable, we can still get a race condition.